erinaucoin/WeatherApp/README.md

 -   when typing the name of a city, either the enter key or the button will trigger the search.
 -   the horizontal view is blocked to preserve the placement of information.
 -   when the user enters something other than a known city name, an error message appears.
+-   the city entered by the user is removed from the editText field after the search has occured.
+This allows the user to search for another city without having to erase the first one.